franciscoxavier04/pm-BIM/docs/development/development-environment/docker-macos/README.md

 ### Apple Silicon (M1, M2, M3, M4)

 Apple transitioned from Intel to Apple Silicon (ARM64) architecture starting in 2020.
 As a result, some Docker images — particularly those involving browsers like chrome and opera — still do not support ARM64 natively and require emulation via the linux/amd64 platform.
-However, other components like selenium-hub, firefox, and chromium now have official ARM64-compatible images.
+However, other components like firefox, and chromium now have official ARM64-compatible images.

 To ensure compatibility and improve performance on Apple Silicon, you can create a local `docker-compose.override.yml` file that selectively configures platform support: